Tax Management India. Com

 X X X X Extracts X X X X

-..... members has been unnecessarily subjected to the harassment caused by the actions of the authorities below which were not warranted under the facts and circumstances of the present case.
+..... been unnecessarily subjected to the harassment caused by the actions of the authorities below which were not warranted under the facts and circumstances of the present case.
 It is thus a fit case for invoking the provisions laid down u/s.
 Subsections 2(B) of Section 254 of the Act to impose cost on the Revenue to be paid to the appellant to compensate the harassment caused by the officers of the Revenue at fault to the appellant to some extent.
 We, accordingly award a cost of Rs.5000/- against the Revenue which is to be paid to the appellant Credit Society within 3 months from the end of the month in which order of the Tribunal is received by the Ld Commissioner of Income Tax concerned.
-The Ground No. 3 is accordingly allowed i .....
+The Ground No. 3 is accordingly allowed in favour of t .....

 X X X X Extracts X X X X